 Mr. Heideman has the distinction of receiving the distinguished Merito de Mayo decoration by President Duhalde of Argentina (2002), having received in 1988 the Heritage Award from State of Israel Bonds and in 1999 the Sam Beber Distinguished Alumnus Award from the B’nai B’rith Youth Organization.
 In 2005 he received the Joseph Papp Racial Harmony Award from the Foundation for Ethnic Understanding and in 2015 the Distinguish Alumnus Award from George Washington University in Washington, DC.
 He has currently or has previously been listed in Marquis’ Who’s Who in the East, Who’s Who in America, Who’s Who in the World, Who’s Who in American Law, Who’s Who of Emerging Leaders in America, and Who’s Who in Finance & Industry.

 Heideman is married to Hon.
 Phyllis Greenberg Heideman, a former Presidential Appointee to the United States Holocaust Memorial Council, who serves as President of March of the Living International.
-They are the proud parents of three daughters, Stefanie Jo Heideman of Potomac, Maryland, Dr. Elana Yael Heideman of Jerusalem, Israel and Ariana Heideman Tipograph of Washington, DC as well as grandparents of five grandsons, Max, Eytam, Noam, Theo and Jake and one granddaughter, Ayelet.
+They are the proud parents of three daughters, Stefanie Jo Heideman of Potomac, Maryland, Dr. Elana Yael Heideman of Jerusalem, Israel and Ariana Heideman Tipograph of Washington, DC as well as grandparents of five grandsons, Max, Eytam, Noam, Theo and Jake and two granddaughters, Ayelet and Maya.